lilaEnte/dyson-to-prom/README.md

 This tool collects sensor data from Dyson fans and exposes these metrics to get scraped by a Prometheus server.

-This is a work in progress and inspired by [https://github.com/williampiv/dyson-graph](Dyson Graph) using [https://github.com/shenxn/libdyson](Dyson Python Library) and [https://github.com/prometheus/client_python](Prometheus Python Client).
+This is a work in progress and inspired by [Dyson Graph](https://github.com/williampiv/dyson-graph) using [Dyson Python Library](https://github.com/shenxn/libdyson) and [Prometheus Python Client](https://github.com/prometheus/client_python).

 ## Requirements